 20 Things Every Canadian Should Do At Least Once Before Summer is Over

-Don’t let the last few warm, beautiful days of the season go to waste!
+Don’t let the last warm, beautiful weeks of the season go to waste!

-The catchy jingle, the delight of choosing one of the novelty treats, and, of course, the cool satisfaction of eating said treat on a hot afternoon—nothing says summer quite like an ice cream truck.
+The catchy jingle, the delight of choosing one of the novelty treats, and, of course, the cool satisfaction of eating said treat on a hot afternoon—nothing says summer bucket list quite like an ice cream truck.
 Could you buy an entire box of ice cream bars at the grocery store for the same price as one from the truck?
 Sure, but where’s the fun in that?
-Make it even more magical and buy a frozen treat for a nearby child.

 Strolling barefoot through soft grass is the perfect way to get out of your daily bubble and smell the roses (literally!).
 The smells, sounds, and feel of nature will soothe your work-weary soul and melt away stress.
 It may even offer some unique health benefits; according to proponents of “earthing,” walking barefoot can help with insomnia and other afflictions.
-In case you need more reasons to get off the couch: 10 ways to walk more without even trying.
+In case you need more reasons to get off the couch: Here are 5 effective resistance band exercises you can do absolutely anywhere.

-Unplug and take a fun novel, gossip mag, or other light-hearted read outdoors.
+Unplug and take a fun novel, gossip magazine, or other light-hearted read outdoors.
 Set up under your favourite tree and enjoy the stillness and tactile pleasure of reading a real paper book.
-Bonus: Everyone looks smarter reading under a tree.
-It’s pretty much science.
-(Fun fact: These body parts can actually reveal how smart you are.)

 Many cities offer a farmer’s market on summer weekends, allowing you to support local farmers and up your health game in the tastiest way possible.
 Come for the fresh veggies but stay for the interesting crafts, bright flowers, sweet honey, hand-made sausages and new friends.

-From Shakespearean classics to local bands to movies to music festivals, your park entertainment options are endless in the summer.
+From Shakespearean classics, local bands and movies to music festivals, your park entertainment options are endless in the summer.
 Check out your neighbourhood Facebook page or city website for dates and times.
 Even better, many of these events are free or very low-cost.
-Here are 12 hidden benefits music lovers wish you knew.

 Think playing in a sprinkler is just for kids?
 Adults can play this refreshing game too and it doesn’t even require a swimsuit.
 The next time you see a sprinkler watering the grass in the park or at your neighbour’s house, take a few running leaps through it.
 Skip.
 Laugh.
 Frolic.
 You’ll dry, we promise.

-If you’re lucky enough to live in a place still frequented by fireflies (or flying beetles, if you’re being accurate) bring back happy childhood memories by capturing a few to put in a bottle.
+If you’re lucky enough to live in a place still frequented by fireflies, bring back happy childhood memories by capturing a few to put in a bottle.
 Their gentle flicker speaks of warm, summer nights.
-(And then let them go.
-Seriously.
+(And then let them go… seriously!
 They’ll die if you leave them in the bottle.
 And no, “feeding” them grass doesn’t work, even if you thought it did when you were a kid.)

-Camping is the quintessential summer activity yet so few of us actually head for the hills.
+Camping is the quintessential summer bucket list activity yet so few of us actually head for the hills.
 Being outdoors (and away from cell service) is a great way to reset and get in touch with nature.
-If you’re worried about not sleeping well outside your own bed, science shows camping can actually help cure insomnia.
-No tent?
-No problem.
-If you go car camping you can even sleep in your car and if things get rough you’re only a short drive from home.
-(These are the most gorgeous hiking routes across Canada.)
+Note: keep these hiking routes in mind when planning your next camping trip.

-Sand in between your toes (and in your hair and down your swimsuit) is peak summer.
-But don’t just settle for laying on the beach.
-Get dirty the fun way by building a sand castle complete with turrets and a moat.
+Having sand in between your toes (and in your hair and down your swimsuit) is must on your summer bucker list.
+But don’t just settle for laying on the beach, get dirty the fun way by building a sand castle complete with turrets and a moat.

 Sticky fingers, smoke-scented hair, and a smile are the signature style of summer.
 So invite your neighbours and light (a small, well-maintained) bonfire.
 Add to the fun by roasting marshmallows for s’mores, everyone’s favourite sticky treat.
 If you just can’t swing a real fire, try making one of these healthy dessert recipes in the comfort of your own home.

 New sunnies can take your look to the next level as well as protect your eyes.
-And they’re all on end-of-season clearance now!
-Buy two.
+And pretty soon they’ll all be on end-of-season clearance!
 Not sure which ones to pick?
 Check out our handy guide for buying the best sunglasses for your face shape.

 Who says you have to cover up your freckles with makeup?
-Wear your summer sun kisses with pride.
+Wear your summer sun-kisses with pride.
 Count them and remember all the fun in the sun that got you each one.
 They, along with your memories, will fade all too quickly when fall comes.
-(And while you’re examining your skin, make sure you check these 10 sneaky spots you can get skin cancer.)
+And while you’re examining your skin, make sure you check these sneaky spots you can get skin cancer.

 Going to the office and not the beach?
 No problem.
-Dab some coconut-scented sunscreen on before you leave and all day you’ll be reminded of summer weekends.
+Dab some sunscreen on before you leave and all day you’ll be reminded of summer weekends.
 Plus, you know, it’s sun protection—something you need regardless of the season.
-These are the best mineral sunscreens you can buy in Canada.
+Oh, and don’t miss these easy-to-forget places!

-This is the perfect time to spruce up your spring garden and get it ready for fall by cutting back plants, pulling weeds and fertilizing.
-Sound like more work than play?
+This is the perfect time to spruce up your garden and get it ready for fall by cutting back plants, pulling weeds and fertilizing.
+Sounds like more work than play?
 Just try it.
-There’s something so zen about it and gardening has so many health benefits.
-There’s a reason your 5-year-old self loved playing in the dirt!
+There’s something so zen about gardening, plus it has so many health benefits.

 Forget resolutions, this is about fun: If you’ve ever wanted to try a different workout, this is the best time.
 Outdoor offerings include stand-up paddleboarding, yoga in the park, guided night hikes, bootcamp, fishing excursions, and many other activities.
 You’ll be having so much fun you’ll forget all about the sweat.